 Most motorhome or caravan dwellers would consider this to be one of best campervan accessories.
 You've probably noticed that motorhomes often have them to create extra, sheltered space for tables and chairs or sometimes an extra tent for kids.
 You can get awnings that are simply a cover, and some that are walled and offer more privacy.
 It's not essential, nor it is a luxury, it's just something we think you'd find pretty useful to have.

 Check out this Fiamma Awning

 Not At All Necessary But Entirely Epic

 Does this one really need its merits explaining?
 Making and sharing a fire has got to be up there as one of life's most simple pleasures.
-Everything is better in front of a fire; a glass of red, a good book, a game of scrabble.
-There are few greater pleasures than escaping the hustle of our tech-filled lives and spending an evening collecting firewood and watching a fire crackle and burn.
-Not to mention, it’s more exciting than an electric heater.
+Everything is better in front of a fire; a glass of red wine, a good book, a game of scrabble.
+What's more, it means van life all your round, not just when the sun is shining.

 Check out Wendy The Woodburner

 If the wind is howling and the rain is hammering in the middle of winter, what could be better than curling up in front of a film?
 Well, curling up in front of a film and a woodburner, I suppose.
 There are plenty of projectors out there but this YG300 is a great one to start with.
 It has multiple streaming options for phones, laptops and iPads and won't break the bank.

 Check out the YG300 Home Theatre

 Portable Barbecue & Firepit